yalmip/yalmip.github.io/_examples/robustmpc.md

 end
 ````

-Please note that this multiparametric problem seems to grow large, hence it will take a fair amount of time to compute.
+Note that this multiparametric problem seems to grow large, hence it will take a fair amount of time to compute it.
 Rest assured though, we are constantly working on improving performance in both [MPT] and YALMIP.